mbofos01/agriculture-dashboard-netherlands/README.md

 One aspect that may limit, but not crash, the usage of our system is the discontinuation of our datasets.
 In that highly unlikely scenario, the system will not crash, however, the data will not get updated.
 However, all of our data sources (OpenMeteo, FAOSTAT, and CBS) are well-respected and reliable, thus any discontinuation of data does not seem likely.

+It is important to note that in order to keep our dashboard consistent we provide data for 2022 and predictions about 2023.
+That happens due to the fact that the FAOSTAT dataset haven't released yet its latest data (next official release date is on December 2024).

 ## Deployment

 Our system can be easily deployed.
 The sole pre-requisite software is Docker Engine, which enables virtualization.
 If Docker Engine is installed, the system is constructed using the docker-compose up command with the build flag set.
 This command should be run in the directory containing the docker-compose.yml file, which is used to build our system.